nichohagan/nichohagan/README.md

 Python programming, R, Data Mining, Data Governance, Entity Resolution, and Database Systems.
 I am currently pursuing my PhD in Computer and Information Sciences.

-This site serves as the repository/portfolio of my projects.
+This site serves as a repository/portfolio of my projects.
 You can read more about me by visiting my LinkedIn page.